debashish216/devstack/README.md

 vim local.conf
 ```

-* Edit the local.conf file as below in the compute node.
+* Edit the local.conf file with below content in the compute node.

 ```
 [[local|localrc]]